Why is RSV on the rise? What parents should know

 How RSV is diagnosed

-Testing is not always necessary.
-If you have mild cold symptoms and are not experiencing any breathing distress, there is no reason to come in for a nasal swab.
-Most cases of RSV can be managed easily at home.
+Testing is not always necessary, especially if you have mild cold symptoms and are not experiencing any breathing distress.
 Dr. Kohn recommends the following self-care tips:

 - Take non-aspirin pain relievers as needed to control fever or pain